jsommers/switchyard/documentation/live_execution.rst

   * First, when started in a live setting, Switchyard *saves* then *clears* any current host firewall settings.
 The saved firewall settings are restored when Switchyard exits (see the final log line, above).

-    The reason Switchyard clears the host firewall is that it is often the case that you want Switchyard to receive *all* packets arriving on host interfaces.
-While it is possible to specify different firewall settings (see below), the default behavior is to save and clear any firewall rules upon startup, then restore them when exiting.
+    The default behavior of Switchyard is to *block all traffic*.
+This behavior may be undesirable in different situations and can be changed through the ``swyard`` command line option ``-f`` or ``--firewall``, as described below.

+    Switchyard's manipulation of the host operating system firewall is intended to prevent the host from receiving any traffic that should be the sole domain of Switchyard.
+For example, if you are creating a Switchyard-based IP router, you want Switchyard, not the host, to be responsible for receiving and forwarding traffic.
+As another example, if you are implementing a protocol stack for a particular UDP-based application, you will want to prevent the host from receiving any of that UDP traffic.

     Note that on macOS Switchyard configures host firewall settings using ``pfctl`` and on Linux Switchyard uses ``iptables``.